History of smartphones: Smartphones in the 2020s

 With the development of the PinePhone and Librem 5 in the 2020s, there are intensified efforts to make open source GNU/Linux for smartphones a major alternative to iOS and Android.
 Moreover, associated software enabled convergence (beyond convergent and hybrid apps) by allowing the smartphones to be used like a desktop computer when connected to a keyboard, mouse and monitor.

 In the early 2020s, manufacturers began to integrate satellite connectivity into smartphone devices for use in remote areas, where local terrestrial communication infrastructures, such as landline and cellular networks, are not available.
 Due to the antenna limitations in the conventional phones, in the early stages of implementation satellite connectivity would be limited to the satellite messaging and satellite emergency services.

+In addition to these advancements in connectivity, the mid-2020s marked the onset of a new era in the industry with the introduction of AI phones.
+The operating system (OS) and hardware of these phones were equipped with generative AI.
+Cloud-based processing is a significant component of conventional voice assistants.
+AI phones and other on-device AI devices do not.
+Instead, complex AI tasks are processed on-device through high-performance NPUs.
+In January 2024, Samsung Electronics launched Galaxy AI with the Samsung Galaxy S24 series.
+This system is designed to facilitate functions such as language translation and image editing by using the phone's own processing power and cloud.
+Later that year, Apple Inc. announced Apple Intelligence, a set of models that work together across its software.